Menu

 How Rates Are Determined

-The insurer determines the rates for travel, disability, life and AD&D insurance.
+The insurer determines the rates for travel, disability, life, AD&D and optional critical illness insurance.

 The rates for health and dental coverage, however, are based on a number of factors, including: